Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 CMD ["./server.py" ]
 ```

-In the above Dockerfile we use the `builder` stage to install build our dependencies but stip them from our final application image.
+In the above Dockerfile we use the `builder` stage to install build our dependencies but strip them from our final application image.
 The first stage is only used for building dependencies and we copy to our final stage only the necessary files that produced from the first stage.
-In order to define a stage we use the `as` to the `FROM` command as shown.
+In order to define a stage we use the `as` arguement to the `FROM` command as shown.

 Go ahead and build this image and then run `docker images` and compare the size of the two images, the second one should be smaller: